limabrena/uavnoma/README.md

 - `numpy`
 - `matplotlib`
+- `pandas`
+- `tabualtes`
+- `argparse`

 ## How to install

-To install the *uavnoma* package, running the following command:
+To install the *uavnoma* package, running the following command in the uavnoma project folder:

 ```
-$ pip install uavnoma
+$ pip install -e .[dev]
 ```

+This way, the package is installed in development mode.
+As a result, the pytest dependencies/plugins are installed.

 ### From GitHub